gdubw/gng/gradle/README.md

-A Gradle Wrapper 1.0 Distribution.
+The official Gradle Wrapper 1.0 Distribution.
 Used internally by GNG.
-Gradle 1.0 package size only has 28.56M.